ChienWeiChek/bank-app/README.md

 - A **mobile app** built with **Expo (React Native)**
 - A **backend** built with **Deno** and **PostgreSQL** powered by docker

-⚠️ ⚠️ ⚠️  **This app required backend for running, please check the /backend/readme.md to setup backend**⚠️ ⚠️ ⚠️
+⚠️⚠️**This app required backend for running, please check the /backend/readme.md to setup backend** ⚠️⚠️

 ## Get started